280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - Repeat these steps for all devices.
 - You should now be able to use your keyboard

+> [!NOTE]
-Note - If the keyboard halves aren't connecting as expected, try pressing the reset button on both halves at the same time.
+> If the keyboard halves aren't connecting as expected, try pressing the reset button on both halves at the same time.
 If that doesn't work, follow the [ZMK Connection Issues](https://zmk.dev/docs/troubleshooting/connection-issues#acquiring-a-reset-uf2) documentation for more troubleshooting steps.

 ## Keymaps & Layers

-Each layer has been heavily influenced by [Miryoku](https://github.com/manna-harbour/miryoku/) and [home row mods](https://precondition.github.io/home-row-mods) that use [bilateral combinations](https://sunaku.github.io/home-row-mods.html) to make typing as efficient and comfortable as possible, though some non-bilateral key options are also included for optional usage.
+The base layer uses [home row mods](https://precondition.github.io/home-row-mods) to make typing as efficient and comfortable as possible.
 To reduce hand movement, extra attention has also been given to making sure cursor, scrolling, and mouse button operations are as seamless as possible.

 Review the layer maps below to see how each one functions.
 Then either modify the keymap to fit your needs, or start using these defaults to become more familiar with them.

 Here are a few tips for a quick start:

-- When moving the trackball, the mouse layer will be automatically activated.
-When the trackball movement stops, the previous layer is activated again.

 - The bluetooth keys on the EXTRAS layer allow you to select which bluetooth pairing you want, BT-CLR clears the pairing on the selected profile.

-- The most left thumb button has multiple functions
+- The left most thumb button has multiple functions
   - When held, the function of the trackball is changed from moving the cursor to scrolling.
   - When double tapped, it will reduce the cursor speed for more precision, and activate the mouse layer.
   - When single tapped it will activate the base layer.